rybradlax/raspberianModifications/README.md

 0.0.6
 Added a Guess the Word for one player to make the word, and another to guess, there is only one try and the letter portion is a work in progress.

 0.0.8
 Added an Atbash Cipher/Deciphering tool to cipher or decipher letters in the Atbash Cipher.
 Thanks for visiting this repository!

+0.0.9
+Added a Random Number Generator generating numbers in between 0 and 100000 every 10 seconds.